FlagOpen/FlagGems/README.md

 #### Output Data Type

-FlagGems' automatic code generation defaults that output tensors are with the same data type as the first input tensor.
-When developers need to use other data types, they can specify this by passing a list of data types to the parameter `output_dtypes`.
+By default, all output tensors have the same data type as the first input tensor, but it can also be customized by providing a list of data types to the parameter `output_dtypes`.
 For example, in the following code, the output tensor type is specified as `torch.bool`.

 ```python
 @pointwise_dynamic(output_dtypes=[torch.bool])